 Wireless NDT Corrosion Detection

-Monitor & measure the rate of rebar corrosion in seconds
+A device for evaluating and measuring the rate of rebar corrosion in seconds

-Monitor & measure the rate of rebar corrosion in seconds
+A device for evaluating and measuring the rate of rebar corrosion in seconds

 Unlike other devices which must drill into the concrete and physically connect to the rebar to evaluate corrosion, the iCOR® is completely non-destructive.

 Data is collected, analyzed, and stored wirelessly within the mobile app on the tablet provided where it can be easily shared with team members.